Scroll to the Bottom of this Information to Begin this Course

 Jointly provided by The Leukemia & Lymphoma Society, RMEI Medical Education, LLC, and Postgraduate Institute for Medicine.

-This activity is supported by independent educational grants from Amgen Inc. and Celgene Corporation.
+The educational portion of this activity is supported by independent educational grants from Amgen Inc., AstraZeneca Pharmaceuticals LP, and Bristol-Myers Squibb Company.
 Additional funding provided by The Leukemia & Lymphoma Society.

 Specialty: Hematology, Oncology

 This activity is designed to meet the educational needs of hematologists, oncologists, and other healthcare professionals involved in the diagnosis and treatment of patients with blood cancers.

 This activity will provide learners with the latest developments in translational medicine for leukemia, lymphoma, and myeloma and how these developments can be incorporated into regimens to improve the outcome of patients with these diseases.

 Upon completion of this activity, participants should be better able to: